Working to Protect Ontario’s Headwaters, Natural Heritage, and Watersheds

 - Submitting the first set of targets under the Great Lakes Protection Act, suggesting a series of goals for natural heritage protection, based in part on the federal guideline How Much Habitat is Enough

-One of the issues the OHI will address in the group is the need to develop a protocol to identify and protect key areas of Contiguous Upland Headwater Catchments.
+On the last bullet above, the OHI will continue to suggest that headwater health has to become an integral part of watershed monitoring, especially with respect to areas of Contiguous Upland Headwater Catchments.
 CUHCs (pronounced kooks), are an OHI construct consisting of only first and second order catchments that touch each other, and which the institute believes represent the best opportunity to protect the regional natural heritage and ecological integrity in both headwaters and throughout a watershed.
 CUHCs are described in our publication Protecting Ontario’s Headwaters, a digital copy of which can be found here.

 Please check this website for updates or go to Subscribe and register for alerts from the OHI Blog.